3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

     d' = min(s,d) or d' = max(s,d)

+- "mask":

+    d' = m * s + (1 - m) * d

+    Here, m is the value of the srcchannel of the \<maskingimage3dchannelselector> element of this volumetriclayer.
+    The blendmethod "mask" provides a means to use another 3d texture as a volumetric decal that only affects a region of complex shape within the volume.

 **srcalpha**: is a scalar value that SHOULD be in the range [-1, 1] which is multiplied with the sampled values in the source layer during the blending process.